Raigyo/unity-3d-game-forest/Readme.md

 In 'forest-mac-osx' launch build-macsos.app by clicking on it to play.

+It's not an approved Mac App Store application so you will have to select 'allow apps downloaded from anywhere' or on 'open anyway' if you want to launch it.

 ### 1.3 Linux x86_64

 Download the zip with the game [here](https://drive.google.com/open?id=14qKlgEXHS3Ig2xN-HV_RVtu_QQQz54Pt) [1.01Gb] and unzip build-linux_x86_64.zip on your computer.